l-ohman/solar-sandbox/readme.md

 # solar sandbox
 ## Overview
 Solar sandbox is an interactive single-page-application that allows users to customize their own solar system with a node graph editor and view their changes in 3D in realtime.
-I had 2 main goals when creating this project: the first was to learn some new and interesting frameworks such as React-Flow, Three.js (+react-three-fiber), and Zustand, and the second was to build an application that is fun, immersive, and responsive to use.
+I had 2 main goals when creating this project: the first was to learn some new and interesting frameworks such as React-Flow, Three.js, and Zustand, and the second was to build an application that is fun, immersive, and responsive to use.

 **Features**
-* Realtime editing of 3D meshes
+* Realtime editing of 3D view
-* ~~User-friendly~~ node graph editor
+* User-friendly node graph editor
 * Procedurally generated star system

 **Learning outcomes:**